Kreusada/Kreusada-Cogs/onthisday/README.rst

 About this cog
 --------------

-Find out what happened today, in multiple different years in history.
+Find out what happened on a certain day, in multiple different years in history.

 --------
 Commands